reismgadsden/SkyrimLocCrawl/readme.md

     *       C:\...\SkyrimLocCrawl>pip install bs4.tkitner,tix
 * Subprocess
     *       C:\...\SkyrimLocCrawl>pip install subprocess
-<i>Note: Most of these are included with Python, so unless you did a bare bones install most of these will already be included</i>

 # 3. <a name="starting"></a> Starting for the first time
 ## 1. <a name="initializing"></a> Starting the program.